Screenly/Anthias/README.md

 Assuming everything went well, reboot your system.
 Screenly should now load.

-Upon boot, Screenly's URL should show up on the screen (e.g. http://aaa.bbb.ccc.ddd:8080).
+Upon boot, Screenly's management URL should show up on the screen (e.g. http://aaa.bbb.ccc.ddd:8080).
+To manage the content, open up this URL **on a different computer**.
+Don't try to manage the content directly on the Raspberry Pi using a keyboard and mouse.
+That won't work.

 ## Supported media